What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

 2. Processing

 Finally, an API is leveraged to enable the discoverability of video assets.
 This provides users with easy access to the content.
 Users can enter text-based keywords related to the video subject, or further drill down and refine their search based on categories and tags.
-Once a user selects a video, they’re able to view it anywhere — thanks to technologies like adaptive bitrate streaming.
+Once a user selects a video, they’re able to view it anywhere.

-What to Look for in a Video CMS
+What to Look for in a Video Content Management System

 Key features to look for in a video CMS include: